Messi vs Ronaldo: When do Barcelona play Juventus in the Champions League 2020-21 group stage? | Goal.com

 Messi and Ronaldo are due to face off twice in the group stage - once at Camp Nou, and once at Allianz Arena.

-Should both Barcelona and Juventus finish top of their group and progress into the knockout stages, it is possible that they will meet again in the later phases of the competition.
+They will first meet at the Allianz on October 28, before clashing again at Camp Nou on December 8.

-UEFA will release the full fixtures for the 20-21 Champions League on October 2, so for now, we're left guessing as to when the two superstars will clash with one another in the group stage.
+Should both Barcelona and Juventus finish top of Group G and progress into the knockout stages, it is possible that they will meet again in the later phases of the competition.

 There are six matchdays in the group stage, and it begins on October 20 and ends on December 8.